Blob (Marvel Comics): Joining the Brotherhood

-Post M-Day
+Post-M-Day

-Due to the Scarlet Witch's depowering of 90% of Earth's mutants, the Blob is one of the thousands to lose their power, though his epidermis does not shrink to compensate for his loss of mass, leaving him with huge folds of loose skin.
-The depressed Blob attempts to commit suicide, but his skin folds prevent him from cutting through to any major blood vessels on his throat or wrists.
+Due to the Scarlet Witch's depowering of 90% of Earth's mutants, the Blob is one of the thousands to lose their power.
+However, his skin does not shrink to compensate for his loss of mass, leaving him with huge folds of loose skin.
+The depressed Blob attempts to commit suicide, but his skin folds protect his body and prevent him from dying.
+Through unknown means, he loses the excess skin and his fortunes turn in his favor.
+Now known as Freddie Dukes, he has become a weight-loss guru in Japan.